a nice beach. No restaurant, no bar, nothing. Sure someone is owning the land and you

 The thing that the landowner needs to get payed, is ok and it's the same

-Marine Reserve in Fiji.
+with the Marine Reserve in Fiji.
 But if you are running a

 place like Champagne Beach you should offer the tourist something.
 I talked